KF-Art/icewm-personal-tunning/README.md

 	chmod u+x automated_install_void.sh
 	./automated_install_void.sh

 <code>sudoers</code> editing is not implemented yet; I'm researching about it.
 Meanwhile, you will need to do it <a href="https://github.com/KF-Art/icewm-personal-tunning/tree/main#add-sudo-exceptions">manually</a>.
+After that, you can start your X session with <code>startx</code>.

 <H1>DIY Method</H1>
 Here, you will learn how to configure IceWM and tune it.
 Also, this is a explanation of the automated script's functioning.